NUS-VIP/salicon-evaluation/README.md

 ## Files ##
 ./
 - saliconEvalDemo.py (demo script)
+- image2json.py (converts output folder to result json)

 ./annotation
-- saliency_val2014.json (SALICON 2014 validation set)
+- fixations_val2014.json (SALICON 2014 validation set)
 - Visit SALICON [download]() page for more details.

 ./results
-- saliency_val2014_fake_results.json (an example of fake results for running demo)
+- fixations_val2014_fake_results.json (an example of fake results for running demo)
 - Visit SALICON [format]() page for more details.

 ./saliconeval: The folder where all evaluation codes are stored.